maxime-tremblay/apex-app-battleship/README.md

 Enjoy !!

 ##Changelog
+###1.14 Themes
+* Current theme can now be changed in the user's profile

 ###1.13 Resume unfinished game with the AI or a user
+* Unfinished games can be resumed from the battleground's user context menu.

 ###1.12 New themes
 * Can only be changed from the Theme Roller